samirm00/explore/Week2/README.md

 CSS is used to order and style HTML elements.
 A big part of this is organising elements in a visually attractive way.
 This can be done using `flexbox`.

-What it does is helping you to think according to `grid-based web design`: elements are not randomly placed on the page, but are neatly organised along a grid.
+What it does is helping you to think according to `grid-based web design`: elements are not randomly placed on the page, but are neatly organized along a grid.

 Read the following to learn more about 'grid-based web design':